$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Model Hamiltonian

 \section{Model Hamiltonian}

-First of all, we provide the model Hamiltonian in PUM.
-The effective model of PUM has already been proposed in Ref.\ \cite{BrekkePRL2024,hellenes2024P}.
+First, we present the model Hamiltonian in PUM.
+The effective model of PUM has already been proposed in Refs.\ \cite{BrekkePRL2024,hellenes2024P}.
 In this study, we deal with the tight-binding model suggested in Ref.\ \cite{BrekkePRL2024}: